This article was written by Shari Botwin.

 - Keep talking about your feelings: Call friends and express any concerns you may have.

 - Stay informed, but use the internet and social media wisely.
 For specific questions about health concerns reach out to your pediatrician or family doctor.
 Everyone has different circumstances and health histories.

 - Practice meditation or incorporate mindfulness into your daily routine.

 - Continue monitoring your relationship with food and get a good night’s sleep.

 - Get outside for at least fifteen minutes every day.
-Taking a hike or sitting in the park can alleviate a build up of anxiety.
+Taking a hike or sitting in the park can alleviate a build-up of anxiety.

 - Stay connected to friends.
 If you do not feel comfortable socializing in person, continue setting up zoom and facetime calls.
 Try and talk about what is really going on, not just the superficial conversations about the weather!

 - Stay connected to gratitude.
-Each day think about the things in your lives that are going well.
+Each day thinks about the things in your lives that are going well.
 Think about the silver linings to the pandemic.
 Find ways to implement these changes, even as life gets back to normal.

 - Affirm yourself.
 Be proud of all that you are managing.
 Rather than focusing on doing more, validate and commend yourselves for what you have already done!!

 For more information or help to manage stress read this fantastic article in Psychology Today.